mnotgninnep/Crypto-Guru-Pending-Burst-Notifier-for-Raspberry-Pi-Printer/README.md

 Please note, this is only here to share the code.
 I'm not going to provide any support or bug fixes unless it's something that's bothering me personally.

-If you find value in this code/app, please consider donating to us both (addresses below)
+If you find value in this code/app, please consider donating to me (address below)

 This was written in Python 3.